-With the Retirement Visa, the foreigner will be able to open bank account in Thailand.
-He/she will be eligible to apply Permanent Residency after 3 consecutive years of renewals.
+With the Retirement Visa, the foreigner will be able to open a bank account in Thailand.
+He/she will be eligible to apply for Permanent Residency after 3 consecutive years of renewals.

 For the requirements, any foreigner can apply for a Thai Retirement Visa if: